EtcsLv2/confJoystick/README.md

 ---
 ## Getting Started
 Add the config directory as asked by the confJoystick on startup.
-When the Joysticks are recognized, save the config files, to create empty config where you can configure how your joystick inputs should be translated into Keypresess.
+When your Joysticks are recognized, click Options/Save, to create empty config where you can configure, how your joystick inputs should be translated into keypresess.

 ## Overview